-The adoption of these measures reduce serious liability consequences for company managers in the event that they fail to comply with the deadlines established in Insolvency Law.
-However, in anticipation of possible insolvency proceedings, the directors of the companies must seek relevant legal advice as soon as possible, in order to comply with their management and administration obligations as soon as the deadlines are reactivated.
+The adoption of these measures reduces serious liability consequences for company managers if they cannot comply with the deadlines established in Insolvency Law.
+However, in anticipation of possible insolvency proceedings, the directors of the companies must seek relevant legal advice as soon as possible, to comply with their management and administration obligations as soon as the deadlines are reactivated.

-To find out additional information about liquidity solutions for your company, do not hesitate to contact us.
+To find out additional information about liquidity solutions for your company